rmrt1n/advent-of-code/writeups/day04.md

 └─────────┴─────────┴─────────┴─────────┘
 ```

-Here's the code for this:
+Here's the code to count `XMAS` using sliding windows:

 ```zig
 fn part1(self: Self) u64 {